k2bd/gateau-poker/README.md

 This is for configuring the game.
 ```
 {
+    "game_id" : "some_id",  // ID of the game we're posting to, should be a String
     "config"  : "property", // What game property to change
     "value"   : 0,          // Value to change property to, if applicable
 }
 ```
 `config` can currently be any of the following: